 Dewy skin, shiny hair, radiant glow - the dream.
+Rosehip is good for that - or so they say.

-Everyone loves to shine and rosehip oil has been getting a lot of attention lately; it’s almost about to dethrone coconut oil as the best and most natural way to hydrate and moisturize your skin.
+Rosehip oil has been getting a lot of attention lately; it’s almost about to dethrone coconut oil as the best and most natural way to hydrate and moisturize your skin.

 But, what is this oil?
 And what is rose hip good for?